sovereigntech/memorysafetyEU/statement.md

 The path towards memory safety is not an easy one, but in our view the long-term security, economic, and societal benefits far outweigh the costs of inaction.
 Europe already has a strong foundation for this transition:

-* Developers and companies in Europe have been significant contributors to open source, memory safe critical infrastructure, such as implementations of the critical internet protocols Domain Name System (DNS) and Network Time Protocol (NTP), as well as in industries such as energy and automobile sectors;
+* Developers and companies in Europe have been significant contributors to open source, memory safe digital infrastructure, such as implementations of the critical internet protocols Domain Name System (DNS) and Network Time Protocol (NTP), as well as in industries such as energy and automobile sectors;
 * There is growing adoption of memory safe languages in critical infrastructure applications and industry, according to the latest State of Rust survey.

 While the foundation exists, to get to a memory safe future, we need shifts in development teams and supply chains, as well as long-term planning and coordinated action across industries and governments.